-Karachi (June 21, 2017): The Nation is observing 64th birthday anniversary of legendary politician, Benazir Bhutto (late) across the country today.
+Karachi (June 21, 2018): The Nation is observing 65th birthday anniversary of a legendary politician, Benazir Bhutto (late) across the country today.
 She served the nation twice as prime minister.
-Benazir Bhutto was the first woman who lead a Muslim country.
+Benazir Bhutto was the first woman who led a Muslim country.

 Her father Zulfikar Ali Bhutto, was the founder of the Pakistan People’s Party and served as both prime minister and president in the 1970s.
 He was hanged in 1979.
 Benazir was educated at Harvard University and the University of Oxford.